*

 Derek Freeman (1983): Margaret Mead and Samoa.
 The Making and Unmaking of an Anthropogical Myth (Cambridge, Massachusetts: Harvard University Press)

-"The Emergence of Cultural Determinism".
+has a comprehensive section on the historical development: "The Emergence of Cultural Determinism".
 In addition to giving an enlightening analysis of basic beliefs and their development, it makes clear what the section's title says: The behaviorists were/are determinists.

-biological determinism.
+Freeman also discusses the prestigious school of thought which behaviorism tried to replace in science: biological determinism.
 If we read the story of the development of Nazi racial ideas, we find that they stem from completely accepted ideas of German biology in the later 1800s, and German biology was world-leading!
 An eye-opener of a documentation is:

 Daniel Gasman (2004, new edition with material added): The Scientific Origins of National Socialism (New Brunswick and London: Transaction Publishers).